noechan/hopf_turbu_preprint/README.md

 neuromaps_analysis/  Neurosynth and gene-expression spatial analyses
 ```

-Historical, exploratory, duplicated, and generated bulk files from the working
-repositories are intentionally not included in this publication copy.

 ## Data availability and privacy

 Participant-level ADNI data and derived participant-level tables are not